 Bernard “Burn” Loeffke is a West Point graduate.
 He has BS in Engineering, an MA in Russian, and a Ph.D. in Political Sciences.
 He has taught graduate school at Georgetown University.

 An important ingredient in General Loeffke’s life is physical fitness.
 In the past, he served as an advisor to the President’s Council on Physical Fitness.
 As a young Captain, he was a US Army Swimming Champion.
 As a Colonel, he competed in a military decathlon in Russia.
 As a General, he ran several full-length marathons in China.
-Today, as a senior, his workouts include 300 sit-ups, 100 push-ups and at least 40 minutes of cardiovascular exercise.
+Today, as a senior, his workouts include 300 crunches and 5 short sprints with 10 squats in between.

 The General retired from the Army in 1992 and immediately started his medical career.
-He finished his studies as a physician’s assistant in 1997 and had his first taste of missionary medicine in a combat zone in Africa.
+He finished his studies in 1979 and graduated as a physician associate and he had his first taste of missionary medicine in a combat zone in Africa.
 He now participates in medical missions in war-torn and impoverished areas such as Bosnia, Haiti, Kenya, Iraq, Niger, Darfur, and the Amazon jungles.

 He has been in Africa, Asia, and Latin America as an assistant to his father on medical missions.
 He worked in a hospital ship off the coast of Haiti, and has participated in a reconciliation camp in Ireland where he was a group leader for Protestant and Catholic youth.